 People who are Certified Rehabilitation Counselors (CRC) hold a nationally recognized credential representing a level of excellence in the field of rehabilitation counseling.
 Those who have achieved the CRC have voluntarily met rigorous academic and professional standards.
 They have the knowledge, skills, and expertise to provide high-quality rehabilitation counseling services and they actively engage in ongoing professional development to keep their certification current.

-- CRCC’s certification standards are based on the role and function studies involving educators and practitioners in the field of rehabilitation counseling.
+Lastly, CRCC’s certification standards are based on the Job Task Analysis studies involving educators and practitioners in the field of rehabilitation counseling.

 Becoming a Certified Rehabilitation Counselor is a multi-step process.
 CRCC requires that all applicants comply with certain eligibility requirements.
 You first need to obtain the necessary education and rehabilitation counseling experience.
 Next, you apply for CRC eligibility.
 Applications are reviewed three times each year.
 Once your application has been approved, you take the CRC Exam.

 The information you include within the application allows CRCC to determine if you have the necessary experience and education to qualify for the CRC Exam.
 While our application isn’t long, it is important to take your time and include all required information and to complete the application accurately.
 You can always log back into the application to complete and submit it at a later date.

 The CRCC Certification Guide summarizes the application process.

 If you have questions during the application process, feel free to refer to the CRC Certification Guide or contact us.
 We are happy to answer your questions.

 CRCC Job Task Analysis

 Firstly, where does the CRC Exam come from?
 In short, the CRCC Job Task Analysis (JTA).